AlayaCare/goliac/docs/installation.md

 ### Testing your IAC github repository

-Before commiting your new structure you can use `goliac verify` to test the validity:
+Before commiting your new structure you can use `goliac verify <path to teams repo>` to test the validity:

 ```
-cd teams
-goliac verify
+goliac verify teams/
 ```

 ### Applying manually